KC7-Foundation/kc7_data/envolvelabs2/README.md

 | count
 ```

-2.  🤔How many employees are in the company?
+2.  🤔 How many employees are in the company?

 **Filtering Data With the _where_ Operator**